Kimura-Lab/Kono-et-al.-2023/README.md

 # Kono-et-al.-2023
+ℹ We do not guarantee the integrity of these programs in their existing versions.
+We also assume no responsibility for any disadvantages that may result from the reader's use of these programs.

 # Image analysis pipelines for CellProfiler ver.
 3.1.9
 These contain several modifications to Kono-et-al.-2022 by Arata Komatsubara, which measure the mean fluorescence intensity in the nucleoplasm and the nuclear lamina.